DeSantis booed at vigil for Jacksonville shooting victims

 Gallion planned to spend the weekend with his 4-year-old daughter but the devoted father was gunned down before he could, family members told The Associated Press.

-The latest in a long history of American racially-motivated killings unfolded early Saturday afternoon after Palmeter first parked at Edward Waters University.
+The latest in a grim history of such attacks unfolded early Saturday afternoon after Palmeter first parked at Edward Waters University.

 The sheriff said a video posted on TikTok with no timestamp showed Palmeter donning a bullet-resistant vest.
 A university security guard spotted Palmeter and parked near him.
 Palmeter drove off and the security guard flagged down a Jacksonville sheriff's officer who was about to send out an alert to other officers when the shooting began at the store, authorities said.